“Footpath closed due to dangerous bridge”

 My physical efforts had failed and any hope of seeing at all would soon be gone.
 I needed help.
-At times such as this I am relieved to find that I now turn naturally from my head to my heart.
-The answer was immediately and emotionally clear.
-I let go of my panic and fear and called upon the Archangel Raphael.
-I asked him to find Myrtle safely and reunite us swiftly.
-Then I stood silent and open to any faint sign or heartfelt instinct.
+I let go of my panic and fear and called out to the wilds.
+I asked to find Myrtle safe and swiftly.
+Then I stood silent and alert to any faint sign or heartfelt instinct.
 I remember looking out into a grey and unwelcoming sky, just waiting.

-And then it came, far from faint, a sign clear and loud and joyous.
-Just seconds later, from the trees on the horizon line, a great buzzard alighted, crying out, her long wings beating and curling as she rose.
+Then it came, far from faint, a sign loud and clear.
+From the trees on the horizon line, a great buzzard alighted, crying out, her long wings beating and curling as she rose.
 She flew to the right a little way then circled and cried out twice more before moving on.
-I was in awe and joyed by this miraculous sign, if it was indeed a sign.
+I was in awe and lifted by this miraculous sign, if it was indeed a sign.
 The excitement gave me hope but I must confess to some disbelieving.
 I dashed back into the woods heading for the buzzard’s mark.
 I found myself at the top of a steep and muddy slope.
 And there, at the bottom, she was standing, panting and wild.
-The relief and enchantment swept over me in waves.
+The relief and enchantment swept over me.
 I called to her.
 She looked up, somewhat confused.
 Then she came galloping up to me all covered in mud.
 We knew not to stay.
-I thanked the spirits for such graceful help and we ran back to safety.
+I gave thanks to the wilds for such graceful help and we ran back to safety.